-2. Excavation and off-site disposal of contaminant source areas, including:

-grossly contaminated soil, as defined in 6 NYCRR Part 375-1.2(u);

-removal of any underground storage tanks (USTs), fuel dispensers, underground piping or other structures associated with a source of contamination; and non-aqueous phase liquids.

-3. Ex-situ bio-remediation will be implemented to treat two petroleum impacted areas totaling approximately 2,300 cubic yards of fill material.
+- 2. Excavation and off-site disposal of contaminant source areas, including: grossly contaminated soil, as defined in 6 NYCRR Part 375-1.2(u); removal of any underground storage tanks (USTs), fuel dispensers, underground piping or other structures associated with a source of contamination; and non-aqueous phase liquids. - 3.
+Ex-situ bio-remediation will be implemented to treat a three petroleum impacted areas totaling approximately 1,345 cubic yards of fill material.
 The contaminated soil will be excavated and treated on-site in a manner encouraging naturally occurring biological processes.
-Once the soils have been treated to goals as set forth in 6 NYCRR Part 375-6.7(d) for commercial use the stabilized soil will be used as on-site backfill as needed and then be covered as described in element 5 to prevent direct exposure.
-This treatment changes the contamination from a soluble form to a stable, insoluble compound to reduce or eliminate the matrix as a source of contamination.

-If after 12 months the material is sampled and fails to attain the goals as set forth in 6 NYCRR Part 375-6.7(d) for commercial use the contaminated material will be disposed, properly, off-site.
+Once the soils have been treated to goals as set forth in 6 NYCRR Part 375-6.7(d) for commercial use\ the stabilized soil will be used as on-site backfill as needed and then be covered as described in element 5 to prevent direct exposure.
+This treatment changes the contamination from a soluble form to a stable, insoluble compound to reduce or eliminate the matrix as a source of contamination. - \ If after 12 months the material is sampled and fails to attain the goals as set forth in 6 NYCRR Part 375-6.7(d) for commercial use the contaminated material will be disposed, properly, off-site. - 4.
+A site cover will be required to allow for commercial use of the site in areas where the upper one foot of exposed surface soil exceed the commercial soil cleanup objectives (SCOs).

-4. In-situ stabilization (ISS) will be implemented to treat a weathered organic fill area 20 feet by 20 feet over a four-foot depth 5 to 9 feet below ground surface, located in the north central portion of the site, as indicated on Figure 2.
-ISS is a process that uses a stabilizing agent which chemically changes contamination to make it less soluble.
-The contaminated soil will be treated in place with stabilizing agents using a direct push rig or augers.
-The stabilized soil will then be covered with a cover system as described in element 3 to prevent direct exposure.
-This treatment changes the contamination from a soluble form to a stable, insoluble compound to reduce or eliminate the matrix as a source of groundwater contamination.

-5. A site cover will be required to allow for commercial use of the site in areas where the upper one foot of exposed surface soil exceed the commercial soil cleanup objectives (SCOs).
 The site cover may consist of paved parking areas, sidewalks, soil cover, or other Department approved cover.
 Where soil cover is required it will be a minimum of one foot of soil with the upper six inches of soil of sufficient quality to maintain a vegetative layer.
 All cover will be placed over a demarcation layer.
 Any cover material, including any fill material brought to the site, will meet the SCOs for cover material as set forth in 6 NYCRR Part 375-6.7(d).
-In areas where building foundations or building slabs, which preclude contact with soil exist, the requirement for a site cover will be deferred until such time that they are removed.

-6. Imposition of an institutional control in the form of an environmental easement is required for the controlled property that:

-• allows the use and development of the controlled property for commercial and industrial uses as defined by Part 375-1.8(g), although land use is subject to local zoning laws;

-• restricts the use of groundwater as a source of potable or process water, without necessary water quality treatment as determined by the NYSDOH or County DOH;

-• requires compliance with the Department approved Site Management Plan; and

-• requires the remedial party or site owner to complete and submit to the Department a periodic certification of institutional and engineering controls in accordance with Part 375-1.8 (h)(3.)

-7. A Site Management Plan is required, which includes, but not limited to, the following:

-• an Institutional and Engineering Control Plan that identifies all use restrictions for the site noted above and details the steps necessary to ensure the following controls remain in place and effective;
+In areas where building foundations or building slabs, which preclude contact with soil exist, the requirement for a site cover will be deferred until such time that they are removed. - 5.
+Imposition of an institutional control in the form of an environmental easement is required for the controlled property that: - allows the use and development of the controlled property for commercial and industrial uses as defined by Part 375-1.8(g), although land use is subject to local zoning laws; - restricts the use of groundwater as a source of potable or process water, without necessary water quality treatment as determined by the NYSDOH or County DOH; - requires compliance with the Department approved Site Management Plan; and - requires the remedial party or site owner to complete and submit to the Department a periodic certification of institutional and engineering controls in accordance with Part 375-1.8 (h)(3.) - 6.
+A Site Management Plan is required, which includes, but not limited to, the following: - an Institutional and Engineering Control Plan that identifies all use restrictions for the site noted above and details the steps necessary to ensure the following controls remain in place and effective: